The Interbid Story

 with the Department of Computer Science at the Flinders

-University of South Australia, Michael Groves co-founded a research group
+University of South Australia, Dr. Michael Groves co-founded a research group

 to investigate the possibility of auctioning on the Internet.

 The group's research work led to the publication of the world's first scientific